yitkhee17/myObsidian/2️⃣ Collections/Code-switching/Idioms.md

-Non-compositional phrases with figurative meanings (e.g., “kick the bucket”).
+[[non-compositional phrase]] with [[figurative meaning]](e.g., “kick the bucket”).
-- If you encounter the translated version of an idiom from L1 in L2, you’ll recognize it, but its figurative meaning may be processed more slowly.
+- [[Cross-lingual Priming Effect]]: If you encounter the translated version of an idiom from L1 in L2, you’ll recognize it, but its figurative meaning may be processed more slowly.